riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 # Is the disagreement about the value of HRAD work about success criteria or about ability to achieve agreed-upon aims?

-I've been thinking about the debate about the value of MIRI's [highly reliable agent designs](https://intelligence.org/files/TechnicalAgenda.pdf) work (which includes work on decision theory), for example the discussions in [Realism about rationality](https://www.lesswrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality) and Daniel Dewey's [My current thoughts on MIRI's "highly reliable agent design" work](https://forum.effectivealtruism.org/posts/SEL9PW8jozrvLnkb4/my-current-thoughts-on-miri-s-highly-reliable-agent-design).

 Something I feel confused about is the extent to which the disagreement is about success criteria vs MIRI's ability to achieve agreed-upon aims.
 That's a very abstract way of phrasing it, so I want to be more concrete about what I mean.